riotu-lab/cs460_robotics_course/README.md

 * If the installation is successful, you should be able to execute the `ros2` commands
 * To open another terminal in inside the docker container, just execute the `ros2_humble.sh` script again.

+## ROS2 Foxy
+Repeat the same above steps but use the scripts in the `ros2_foxy` branch